You need this course if...

 - Knowledge of the following Food Safety management principles and concepts:

-- relevant key food safety legislation (this may be specific to delegates’ food industry context and location).
+- Relevant key food safety legislation (this may be specific to delegates’ food industry

-- o understand the basics of how organisations work and the role of top management
+- To understand the basics of how organisations work and the role of top management

 Your future development